 In addition, because a global newsroom’s audience is so diverse and geographically spread out, it’s helpful to offer content in multiple languages so visitors can quickly identify articles they can read without asking for a translation.

 Newsroom content that is organized and easy to digest is perfectly suited for promotion through email marketing to subscribers and social media updates to fans and followers.

-By monitoring which pieces of content receive the most click-throughs from the newsroom, email marketing and social media, organizations can begin to develop assumptions on the types of content that work best for their audiences.
-With review of newsroom analytics as well as social media and email marketing insights, brands can create editorial calendars that are targeted and optimized for consumption.
+By monitoring which pieces of content receive the most click-throughs from the newsroom, email marketing, and social media, organizations can begin to develop assumptions on the types of content that work best for their audiences.
+With a review of newsroom analytics as well as social media and email marketing insights, brands can create editorial calendars that are targeted and optimized for consumption.
 Some key metrics to review on a regular basis include pages/articles with the highest amount of traffic (pay attention to those with high bounce rates and those with lower bounce rates), newsroom visitor behavior (i.e., After they read one article, do they leave the site or read another?), and the time spent on each page/article.

 It’s difficult to track “trends” over a short period of time, but organizations who have been producing content in a global newsroom for longer than six months should be able to make some high-level assumptions that could lead to better results down the road.

 And remember, always measure how the content is impacting the greater goal identified first in this article.
 Whether an organization is looking to grow its number of subscribers or reach an audience that’s never heard of them before, success depends on how the content impacts data connected to the strategic goal.
 Have the number of subscribers gone up since the global newsroom organized content production and leveraged local expertise?
-Is website traffic as a whole up versus prior year?
-These are important questions to consider when attempting to discover whether or not the global newsroom is making an impact of the overall business goals of the organization.
+Is website traffic as a whole up versus the prior year?
+These are important questions to consider when attempting to discover whether or not the global newsroom is making an impact on the overall business goals of the organization.